Leo-Youmbi/alx-higher_level_programming/0x05-python-exceptions/README.md

+# Python - Exceptions

 In this project, I learned handling errors and exceptions in Python with try, except and finally.

-# Python - More Data Structures: Set, Dictionary

-In this project, I learned about sets and dictionaries in Python.
-I practiced using them with the `lambda`, `map`, `filter`, and `reduce` methods.

 ## Function Prototypes :floppy_disk: